October 2021 Update to GMAT Online Exam

 The online GMAT test will be available in impacted geographies, outside of Mainland China, Cuba, Iran, North Korea, Sudan, and Slovenia.
 Thus, anyone who is not able to take the test due to COVID-19 is eligible for taking the GMAT Exam at home.

-For test-takers in Mainland China, Cuba, Iran, North Korea, Sudan, and Slovenia, GMAC is working closely with the government authorities to present an alternative solution.
+For test-takers in Mainland China, Cuba, Iran, North Korea, and Sudan, GMAC is working closely with the government authorities to present an alternative solution.

 What is the registration fee for the GMAT Online?

-The registration fee for GMAT Online is $250.
+The registration fee for GMAT is $275 for in center exam and $300 for the online exam.
 You can reschedule or cancel your GMAT online appointment 24 hours before your scheduled appointment.
 There is a reschedule fee and cancellation fee.

-You can reschedule your appointment anytime before their scheduled exam time for a fee of $25.
-The cancellation fee for the GMAT Online exam is $100.
+You can reschedule your appointment anytime before their scheduled exam time for a fee based on a 3-tier system:

 No appointment changes can be made within 24 hours of the scheduled appointment time.